javitocor/Ruby-Capstone-Project/README.md

 This is the Ruby's Capstone project for Microverse.
 This project creates a web scraper built-up with Ruby

 # What it does
 With this program, built with Ruby, you can access to all the data from Disney's online shop, get all the products and its prices.
-You will not lose more time navigating through the website, the products are listed on your terminal and stored in an HTML file.
+You will not lose more time navigating through the website, the products are listed on your terminal and stored in an CSV file.

 # Screenshots
 ![screenshot](/assets/screenshot.png)
 ![screenshot](/assets/screenshot2.png)

 # Project Structure

-├── README.md
+|--- README.MD
-├── bin
+|--- bin
-│   └── main.rb
+|     |--- main.rb
-└── lib
+|--- lib
-    └── bot.rb
+      |--- bot.rb
-    └──
-└── rspec
+      |--- export.rb
+|--- spec
+      |--- main_spec.rb
-    └── bot_spec.rb
+      |--- bot_spec.rb
-    └── spec_helper.rb
+      |--- spec_helper.rb

 # Built With
 - Ruby